MirceaKitsune/python_raytracer/README.md

 ## Default material settings

-A material is registered using the register_material call of the Voxels class with a name, function, and list of settings.
-This is a list of the properties used to customize the default shader function, see the material programming section below on programming custom material functions.
+A material is registered using the register_material call with a list of settings.
+Materials can be modified per voxel: A custom object function or external script may change the material properties of a particular voxel without affecting other voxels or the original material definition.
+Below is a list of properties used to customize the default shader function or specify your own, unique properties are supported for use in custom material functions.

+  - function: Material function to call when a ray hits this material, use material_default unless you want a custom shader.
   - albedo: The color of this material in hex format, eg: `#ff7f00`.
   - roughness: This amount of random roughness is added to the ray velocity when reflected or refracted.
   - translucency: Chance that a ray will pass through this voxel instead of being bounced back, probabilistically simulates transparency.
-Can be used to create volumetric fog, this is very costly and should only be done in small areas.
+Can be used to create volumetric fog, this is costly and should be done in small areas.
+  - group: Builtin material property representing a group other materials should interact with.
+Voxels will only treat neighbors with the same value as solid when calculating surface normals.
+  - normals: Builtin material property set by objects when updating voxels, does not need to be included in the material definition.
+Represents the directions in which this voxel contains open spaces, used to determine face direction for reflecting rays.
+Neighbor order is `-x +x -y +y -z +z`.

 ## Material programming